ppizarror/PyMultiDictionary/README.rst

     :target: https://ko-fi.com/ppizarror
     :alt: Buy me a Ko-fi

-PyMultiDictionary is a Dictionary Module for Python 3+ to get meanings, translations, synonyms and antonyms of words in 20 different languages.
+PyMultiDictionary is a dictionary module for Python 3+ to get meanings, translations, synonyms and antonyms of words in 20 different languages.
 It uses educalingo.com, synonym.com, and WordNet for getting meanings, translations, synonyms, and antonyms.